admin-dashboards/admin-dashboard/content/posts/blog-admin-dashboards-providers/index.md

 ## What is [open-source](https://en.wikipedia.org/wiki/Open-source_software)

 **Open-source** software is a type of computer software in which source code is released under a license in which the copyright holder grants users the rights to study, change, and distribute the software to anyone and for any purpose.
-Open-source software may be developed in a collaborative public manner - ** *Wikipedia defnition* **.
+Open-source software may be developed in a collaborative public manner - ** *Wikipedia definition* **.

 ## What is a [dashboard](https://en.wikipedia.org/wiki/Dashboard_(business))

 A dashboard is a type of graphical user interface which often provides at-a-glance views of key performance indicators (KPIs) relevant to a particular objective or business process.
 In other usage, **dashboard** is another name for "progress report" or "report."
-The **dashboard** is often displayed on a web page which is linked to a database that allows the report to be constantly updated  - ** *Wikipedia defnition* **.
+The **dashboard** is often displayed on a web page which is linked to a database that allows the report to be constantly updated  - ** *Wikipedia definition* **.

 > Please find below the companies and their awesome open-source products: